kubernetes/enhancements/keps/sig-network/4444-service-traffic-distribution/README.md

   deployment configuration to enable same-zone routing behavior in a portable way that works across many different environments.
-* **Solution:** Using one of the available standard values in the `routingPreference` field will allow the customer to use the same Helm Chart configurations with greater confidence regardless of the underlying Kubernetes implementation.
+* **Solution:** Using one of the available standard values in the `trafficDistribution` field will allow the customer to use the same Helm Chart configurations with greater confidence regardless of the underlying Kubernetes implementation.
 This simplifies their deployment process and reduces the complexity of managing cross-cluster applications.